juzjus10/Epic-Account-Creator/README.md

 # Epic Account Creator
-If you feel generous feel free to donate to my btc account.
+If you feel generous please consider to donate to my btc account.
 Thanks :)

 BTC: 3NvSf9dDtDSFTTDdTK3LtGXPVunEVGRwaz